IamOmarDarwesh/portfolio/README.md

 - Applied accessibility-first design principles, including a **structured font hierarchy** and **color-vision-deficiency-safe palettes**, ensuring the dashboard functions as a strategic tool, not just a visual one.

-- Uncovered a critical disconnect hiding behind healthy top-line growth: **Corporate revenue grew 17% in 2018 while profit fell 13.65%**, and **Furniture generated $742K in sales but only a 3.88% margin** — less than a quarter of Technology's 15.64%.
+- Uncovered a critical disconnect hiding behind healthy top-line growth: **Corporate revenue grew 17% in 2018 while profit fell 13.65%**, and **Furniture generated $742K in sales but only a 3.88% margin** - less than a quarter of Technology's 15.64%.

-- Identified the **Home Office segment as the highest-leverage growth opportunity**, with **51% revenue growth, 40% profit growth, and the highest profit ratio of all three segments since day one** — despite remaining the smallest.
+- Identified the **Home Office segment as the highest-leverage growth opportunity**, with **51% revenue growth, 40% profit growth, and the highest profit ratio of all three segments since day one** despite remaining the smallest.

-- Pinpointed hidden margin opportunities at the product level: **Paper, Labels, and Envelopes consistently delivered 42%+ profit margins**, and **Copiers produced 29–38% margins** while rarely appearing among top-volume products — both flagged as high-leverage, low-effort wins.
+- Pinpointed hidden margin opportunities at the product level: **Paper, Labels, and Envelopes consistently delivered 42%+ profit margins**, and **Copiers produced 29-38% margins** while rarely appearing among top-volume products, both flagged as high-leverage, low-effort wins.

 - Translated analytical findings into **actionable business recommendations**, including pricing optimization, customer segment prioritization, product portfolio improvements, and profitability monitoring to support data-driven strategic decisions, equipping stakeholders to move from historical reporting to forward-looking strategy.